rvforest/tagkit/docs/source/development/contributing.md

 ### Test Image Configuration Files

-The project uses JSON configuration files to generate temporary test images with specific EXIF metadata.
-There are two config files for different testing purposes:
+The project uses JSON configuration files to generate temporary JPG test images with specific EXIF metadata.
+There are two files with distinct purposes:

-#### `tests/conf/test-img-metadata.json`

-This file generates images for unit and integration tests via the `test_images` pytest fixture.
+- `tests/conf/test-img-metadata.json` — images for unit and integration tests (pytest).

-**Purpose:** Used for functional testing with pytest.
-Add test images here when you need specific EXIF metadata combinations for your tests.

-**Schema:**
+- `tests/conf/doctest-img-metadata.json` — images for documentation and docstring doctests.

+Purpose:
+- Use `test-img-metadata.json` when writing tests that require particular EXIF metadata.
+- Use `doctest-img-metadata.json` only for examples referenced in documentation or docstrings; doctest examples must refer exclusively to files defined here so examples remain reproducible.

+Schema (summary)
+- Top-level keys: filenames ending with `.jpg` or `.jpeg`.
+- Each filename maps to an object with a required `tags` array.
+- Each tag object must include:
+  - `id` (integer) — EXIF tag ID
+  - `name` (string) — tag name
+  - `value` (string, number, or array) — tag value
+  - `ifd` (string) — one of `"0th"`, `"1st"`, `"Exif"`, `"GPS"`

+Example entry:

 ```json
 {